Nepal Trekking Gear. What to Wear, What to Take.

 The Thamel area of Kathmandu is packed with trekking gear shops.
 Some trekking gear is genuine and sports a hefty price tag, most is fake but does the job just fine.

-If you have a few days to spend in Kathmandu or Pokhara before your trek you can easily kit yourself out.
+If you have a few days to spend in Kathmandu or Pokhara before your trek you can easily kit yourself out with trekking gear.
+If you have children or you’re a larger size, this is harder.

 Whether or not to trust the quality of the fake gear?
 It’s up to you.
 I have a lot of equipment bought in Kathmandu, as mentioned in this post, it’s always done me just fine.
+This includes heavy fleeces, trekking pants, gaters, Trekking poles and gloves.
+Gaters are essential in snow, but otherwise, we don’t pack them.

-We bought extra socks and poles in Namche Bazaar at better prices than Kathmandu.
+We bought extra socks and poles in Namche Bazaar at better prices than in Kathmandu.
 Nothing was fabulous quality, but it did the job.

 If you’re looking for a place to stay in Kathmandu, read our post!